Diya050/meeting/manuals./attendee.md

 ![meeting18](https://github.com/Diya050/meeting/assets/124448340/e96b09ae-2688-4be2-b353-d6be458fe50d)

 > To clinch it all, the Meeting App powered by the Frappe Framework is your go-to solution for revolutionizing the way you manage and conduct meetings.
-This comprehensive documentation has provided you with a step-by-step guide on how to install, set up, and make the most of this powerful tool.
+The guide concludes by emphasizing the Meeting App's benefits for managing and conducting meetings effectively.